 Verify MetaMask wallet controlfor financial workflows

-Accredifi lets institutions request proof that a user controlled a MetaMask wallet at signing time, capture balance evidence, and reverify on a schedule without taking custody.
+Accredifi lets institutions request proof that a user controlled a MetaMask Ethereum wallet at signing time, capture balance evidence, and reverify on a schedule without taking custody.

 MetaMask proves control, not identity